cbor-wg/cddl-2/draft-bormann-cbor-cddl-2-draft.md

 Fridge
 ======

-This appendix contains sections that may not make it to a 2.0, but might be part of a followup.
+This appendix contains sections that may not make it to a 2.0 milestone, but might be part of a followup.

 Tag-oriented Literals {#tagolit}